CS596-CPU-vs-GPU/CS596-CPU-vs-GPU/README.md

 ### Flow Diagram
 ![Alt text](Flow_Diagram.png)

+## Implementation
+The implementation of the Chunk-Based JSON Parsing System with GPU-Accelerated Aggregation and Hashing was methodically divided into phases, each tailored to escalate the level of optimization progressively.
+Here are the specifics of the implementation carried out in different files across these phases:

+### Single-Threaded CPU Processing:
+- **File**: CPU_only_processing.cpp
+- This initial phase involved straightforward, single-threaded processing of JSON data using the CPU.
+It served as a baseline by processing the entire JSON file serially to parse, flatten, and aggregate the data.

+### CPU for Parsing and GPU for Aggregation:
+- **Files**: cpu_without_multithreading.cpp and GPU_aggregation_without_threads.cu
+- In this setup, the CPU is responsible for parsing the JSON data into manageable chunks which are then handed over to the GPU for efficient aggregation.
+This phase integrates basic GPU utilization to enhance data handling efficiency.

+### Fully Parallel CPU-GPU Integration:
+- **Files**: multithreading_in_cpu.cpp and GPU_aggregation_threads.cu
+- Represents the culmination of the project's optimization efforts.
+This phase employs multiple CPU threads for parsing and multiple GPU threads for parallel data processing and aggregation.
+It maximizes the concurrency model by using both CPU and GPU resources efficiently.

+The phased approach not only facilitated incremental improvements in handling large-scale JSON data but also provided clear insights into the benefits of integrating CPU and GPU for data-intensive applications.
+Each phase was designed to iteratively increase the complexity and efficiency of the system, ultimately leading to a robust solution capable of handling massive datasets with high performance.

 ## Roofline Analysis

 Roofline analysis provides insights into whether the hashing and aggregation tasks are compute-bound or memory-bound.
 This is crucial in fine-tuning the CPU-GPU integration, optimizing CUDA kernels, or modifying memory access patterns to better utilize the hardware.